sap218/hugo-test/content/posts/hello-world.md

 Now in 2023, I’ve decided to try [**`Hugo`**](https://gohugo.io/ "Hugo website").

 A few months ago, with COVID, I decided to revamp the site and intended to go with the markdown-file route.
-Whilst ill with the decision to improve the blog, I had some time off work so my 5-day isolation weekend turned *somewhat* productive.
+Whilst ill with the decision to improve the blog, I had some time off work, so my 5-day isolation weekend turned *somewhat* productive.

 With the exception of some commands, `Hugo` uses markdowns allowing for many automated features.
 My goal was this to be **simple**.
 I didn't want to wrangle with `HTML` or design.
 To start, I spent hours looking at the [theme list](https://themes.gohugo.io/ "full list of Hugo themes") - choosing tags/categories that were most important to me.

 The design was a toughie.
-Some explored themes were great, others relied on dependencies, and in the end, I was looking for something quite minimalistic.
+Many themes I explored were great, others relied on dependencies, and in the end, I was looking for something quite minimalistic.
 I finalised on [**`Monochrome`**](https://github.com/kaiiiz/hugo-theme-monochrome.git "monochrome git repository") as I liked the minimalistic design and responsiveness.
 Though a top contender was [`PaperMod`](https://github.com/adityatelange/hugo-PaperMod "papermod git repository").